LÉ Róisín: Design

-The ship was designed by Vard Marine (formerly STX Canada Marine) and has an all-steel hull based on the Mauritian Vigilant patrol vessel launched in 1995, but without the helicopter deck and hangar facilities.
+The ship was designed by STX Canada Marine (now Vard Marine) and has an all-steel hull based on the Mauritian Vigilant patrol vessel launched in 1995, but without the helicopter deck and hangar facilities.
 The level of automation incorporated into the ship's systems allows the ship to be operated with just 47 crew including eight officers.
 The vessel is designed for winter North Atlantic operations.

 Weapon systems

-The ship is armed with an OTO Melara 76 mm gun dual purpose gun installed on the bow gun deck.
+The ship is armed with an OTO Melara 76 mm gun dual-purpose gun installed on the bow gun deck.
 The gun fires 6 kg shells and is capable of firing up to 85 rounds per minute to a range of over 15 km.
 There are also two 12.7 mm machine guns and two 20 mm Rheinmetall Rh202 cannon for anti-aircraft defence.

 The main gun is controlled by an Ultra Electronics Command and Control Systems, Radamec 1500 optronic director with a daylight TV camera, thermal imaging camera and eyesafe laser rangefinder.
 System 1500 functions in automatic or manual mode.
 The system provides fire control for surface engagement with spotting corrections in both line and range and has an effective secondary self-defence anti-air capability.
 System 1500 can detect a small patrol boat at ranges in excess of 12 km, night or day.
 The ship's Kelvin Hughes surface search radar, operating at E, F and I bands, is installed high on the main mast over the bridge.
 The Kelvin Hughes navigation radar operates at I-band.